GieskerB/AspectCppLibrary/docs/generated_docs/profiler_ah.rst

 **Detailed Description:**

-    It uses a instance of acp::ProfilerMsgBuilder to build the profiling messages and a instance of acp::Printer to print those messages.
-    In addition, this aspect is thread-safe, by using an instance of acp::ThreadController to manage thread locks.
+    In conjunction with this aspect use an aspect that provides a implementation for the acp::profiler_msg_builder::build_msg() method.

 .. _profiler_ah_Constructor: